 HOW THIS ARTICLE IS BUILD UP:

-- Sheets that were published in the 1950′s are the main focus of Part 1.
-The later publications of these Sheets (“The 50′s songs with 60′s frontcovers”) might come up in a future episode but only if enough interest and participation amongst Elvis Sheet Music enthousiasts has been established.
+– Sheets that were published in the 1950’s are the main focus of Part 1.
+Later publications (“The 50’s songs with 60’s frontcovers”) might come up in a future episode if enough interest and participation amongst Elvis sheet music enthousiasts has been established.

-In this photo we can see ten pieces of 1950′s Sheet Music on the wall.
+In the above photo we can see ten pieces of 1950’s sheet music on the wall.
 Notice that the only person in this image not wearing a suit and tie (and looking rather out of place with his 1956 funny hat) happens to be the man in full control of Elvis’ career.
 The gentleman third from the left is Elvis’ second manager Bob Neal.

 July, 1954 | That’s All Right

 October, 1954 | I Don’t Care If The Sun Don’t Shine

 May, 1955 | I’m Left, You’re Right, She’s Gone

 August, 1955 | I Forget To Remember To Forget